MOTS-c Peptide and Potential Effects on Insulin & Inflammation

 MOTS-c Peptide Overview

-The benefits of MOTS-c on skeletal muscles do not appear to be limited to improving their glucose uptake.
+The action of MOTS-c on skeletal muscles do not appear to be limited to improving their glucose uptake.
 Animal research also suggests that the peptide has the potential to impact muscle atrophy in obesity and type 2 diabetes.[6]
 MOTS-c appears to function by decreasing myostatin levels in plasma in mice and elevating AKT phosphorylation, which inhibits the activity of FOXO1, a transcription factor for muscle-wasting genes.
-It may also effectively reduce dystrophic muscle atrophy, specifically in Duchenne Muscular Dystrophy (DMD) models.[7]
+It may also potentially reduce dystrophic muscle atrophy, specifically in Duchenne Muscular Dystrophy (DMD) models.[7]

-MOTS-c Peptide Research in Heart Health
+MOTS-c Peptide and the Heart

-Thanks to the activation of the AMPK and the anti-oxidative effects of the peptide, animal studies also suggest it may help reduce inflammation in the heart and protect against vascular calcification (VC), which is a complication of atherosclerosis.[10][11]
+Thanks to the activation of the AMPK and the anti-oxidative potential of the peptide, animal studies also suggest it may help reduce inflammation in the heart and protect against vascular calcification (VC), which is a complication of atherosclerosis.[10][11]

-MOTS-c Peptide and Bone Health
+MOTS-c Peptide and Bone

-Another animal trial reported reduced bone erosion and inflammation in a model of osteolysis induced by ultra-high molecular weight polyethylene particles.[15]
+Another animal study reported reduced bone erosion and inflammation in a model of osteolysis induced by ultra-high molecular weight polyethylene particles.[15]
 MOTS-c appeared to increase the osteoprotegerin ratio to receptor activator of nuclear factor kappa-B ligand in osteocytes, inhibiting osteoclastogenesis.

 Some laboratory experiments suggest that MOTS-c may promote bone fracture healing by inducing bone marrow stem cell (BMSCs) differentiation into osteoblasts.[16]
-This is achieved by increasing the relative levels of bone markers (ALP, Bglap, and Runx2) and activating the TGF-β pathway by the FOXF1 protein to ultimately stimulate the mineralization ability in BMSCs.
+This may be achieved by increasing the relative levels of bone markers (ALP, Bglap, and Runx2) and activating the TGF-β pathway by the FOXF1 protein to ultimately stimulate the mineralization ability in BMSCs.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.